GradyDeReamer7602/WebDev-function-scope/README.md

 The variable two is in what we call the global scope.
 That means that two is globally available to all of our code.
 This can be both a help and a hindrance to you as a developer.
 We'll get more into this later.
 For now, just try to avoid creating variables in the global scope as much as possible.

+Test your comprehension of function scopes by going through the exercise(s) in `function-scope.js`